gmllasacas/laravel_backend_case/README.md

 5. Run the migration and import the data from the CSV

-The CSV is located on database/data/employee_data.csv, give the read permissions to the file if necesary, then run the migration command:
+The CSV is located on database/data/employee_data.csv, give read permissions to the file if necesary, then run the migration command:
 ```
 sail artisan migrate:fresh --seed
 ```